ScorprocS/rabbitmq-exchange-consumer/README.md

 ## Run the app

-run RabbitmqApplication.class as java Application or Spring Boot application
+run RabbitmqConsumerApplication.class as java Application or Spring Boot application

 ## Configure and run rabbitMQ and the producer
 https://github.com/ScorprocS/rabbitmq-exchange